-- Avian influenza A(H5Nx) viruses have been reported globally, leading to large outbreaks in poultry and wild birds, and sporadic detections among mammals. - Recent H5 viruses (clades 2.3.4.4b and 2.3.2.1c) have emerged or re-emerged, causing concern about the potential transmission and spectrum of the burden of disease in humans. - More recently, a multi-state outbreak of avian influenza A(H5N1) in dairy cows was reported on 25 March 2024 in the U.S., which has been noted as being reflective of the continued spread of clade 2.3.4.4b viruses that entered the U.S. in late 2021.(1; 2) - As of 17 May 2024, the U.S. Centers for Disease Control and Prevention (CDC) has confirmed one human A(H5N1) infection, and while there is uncertainty about whether the infection was due to exposure to dairy cattle in Texas (with presumed infection or contaminated environment), this is likely the first instance of mammalto-human transmission.(1-5) - This living evidence profile (LEP) was originally requested to identify the state of evidence and knowledge gaps from existing evidence syntheses related to the emergence, transmission, and spectrum of the burden of disease in humans of avian influenza as a first step to informing prevention and mitigation interventions.
+- Avian influenza A(H5Nx) viruses have been reported globally, leading to large outbreaks in poultry and wild birds, and sporadic detections among mammals. - Recent H5 viruses (clades 2.3.4.4b and 2.3.2.1c) have emerged or re-emerged, causing concern about the potential transmission and spectrum of the burden of disease in humans. - More recently, a multi-state outbreak of avian influenza A(H5N1) in dairy cows was reported on 25 March 2024 in the U.S., which has been noted as being reflective of the continued spread of clade 2.3.4.4b viruses that entered the U.S. in late 2021.(1;2) - There have been confirmed human cases of A(H5Nx) subtypes globally in 2024 (including 14 cases of A(H5N1), one case of A(H5N2), and two cases of A(H5N6) as of 9 July 2024), leading to ongoing surveillance and monitoring of the situation.(1-5) - This living evidence profile (LEP) was originally requested to identify the state of evidence and knowledge gaps from existing evidence syntheses related to the emergence, transmission, and spectrum of the burden of disease in humans of avian influenza as a first step to informing prevention and mitigation interventions. - A subsequent update (LEP 7.2) was focused on identifying any existing evidence syntheses published since the initial searches conducted on 18 December 2022